celsiusnarhwal/tailnet-link/README.md

 # Tailnet Link

-Tailnet Link connects your GitHub workflows to your [Tailscale](https://tailscale.com) network.
+Tailnet Link connects a GitHub workflow to your [Tailscale](https://tailscale.com) network and disconnects it after the workflow ends.

 Unlike Tailscale's Linux-only [official action](https://github.com/tailscale/github-action), Tailnet Link also supports macOS and Windows runners.